tuananhcn/Turn-Base-RPG/README.md

 3. Choose your platform and configure export settings.
 4. Click on the Export Project button.
 ## Contributing Guidelines
 All contributors are welcome.

+You can try the game by downloading at released!